deep-thought-labs/drive-blog/content/en/posts/launch-round-1-create-gentx-again.md

 {{< figure src="cover" caption="alt" >}}

-This document contains the **instructions to create your gentx again** once the base Genesis v2 is available, as part of the corrected process of Round 1 of the **Infinite Improbability Drive** chain launch.
+This document contains the **instructions to create your gentx again** using the base Genesis v2, as part of the corrected process of Round 1 of the **Infinite Improbability Drive** chain launch.

 > 📖 **Context:** This document is a continuation of [Round 1 correction](/en/posts/launch-round-1-correction/).
 Make sure you have completed Phase 1 (sending your edited Genesis file) before following these instructions.